 Let A and B be two sequences and V and U two non-empty sequences.
-We say a cost function C has the adjacent sequence interchange property (ASI property), if and only if there exists a function T and a rank function defined as T(A) = T(A)
+We say a cost function C has the adjacent sequence interchange property (ASI property), if and only if there exists a function T and a rank function defined as such that the following holds if AUVB and AVUB satisfy the precedence constraints imposed by a given precedence graph.

-$$rank(S) = rac{T(S) - 1}{C(S)}$$
+$$rank(S) = \frac{T(S) - 1}{C(S)}$$